mojibc1377/mojibc1377/README.md

 - ⚡ Fun fact: ...
 -->

-# Mojtaba Bagheri Chenari

-## About Me

-Hi there!
 I'm Mojtaba, a data scientist and web developer based in Istanbul, Turkey.
 Originally from Iran, I hold a Bachelor's degree in Computer Science from Guilan University.

 ### Fields of Expertise
 - **Data Science**